foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # Yossarian Lives [wip]
 `nog geen muziek, tekst nog niet af`

-An indian chieftain drowning on dry land
-a pair of twig legs standing upright no body attached
-The pointless deaths of a war already won

 There are hills that you cannot conquer
 Fights pursued that aren't worth prolonging
 Buried dead deserve to be honoured
 Life well lived is the life of a coward

+An indian chieftain drowning on dry land
+a pair of twig legs standing upright no body attached
+a man of god with a broken heart
+The pointless deaths of a war already won

 Damn your eyes
 Curse your ambition
 We are the playthings
 Of adult children

 A whorehouse cleared out with no regard
 A mountainside village reduced to rubble
 Generation of crooks and thieves
 The walking corpses of forever war

+Damn your eyes
+Curse your ambition
+We are the playthings
+Of adult children

 Freezing cold on a summer bomb run
 Skeleton crew of second born sons
 Ask for more I have nothing to offer
 Ground me now, sky is blackened with schrapnel

-Damn your eyes
-Curse your ambition
-We are the playthings
-Of adult children

-Premade condolence letters
-A man of god with a broken heart

-There are things that you cannot fathom
-Buried men you cannot banish
-Angry ghosts inhabit the spirals
+The bombs
+The bombs are falling
+Burn the cathedral
+Tear down your shelter

+The bombs
+The bombs are falling
+Burn the cathedral
+Tear down your shelter

 # Unfamiliar Ceilings [wip]
 `muziek voor spoken word stuk, nog niet voor screams`